mohammadrezadavoodi/mohammadrezadavoodi.github.io/content/research/index.md

 the problem of an event-triggered integrated fault detection, isolation and control design (e.g. see [5]).
 In the proposed method, the computational and communication resources are only used when they are needed.
-## Attack Detection for Smart Grids:
-In this research, to address the security and data privacy issues, we propose a fog (edge) computing-based platform for distributed (localized) anomaly detection of data integrity attacks in smart grid applications.
-To detect false data injection attacks, a distributed maximum likelihood (ML) estimator using the Alternating Direction Method of Multipliers (ADMM) was implemented on the proposed fog-based platform.